github/github-graphql-relay-example/README.md

 $ yarn start
 ```

 Once your server is running, you can open http://localhost:3000.
-You'll be prompted for your token.

 ## See also